-- 1. On the batch data entry screen, in the data entry grid, select the revenue transaction to edit.
-For information about how to access a batch, see Batch Search on page 74. - 2.
-From the Revenue tab toolbar, click Edit installments.
-The Installment schedule screen for the selected transaction appears.
+1. On the batch data entry screen, in the data entry grid, select the revenue transaction to edit.
+For information about how to access a batch, see Batch Search on page 66.

 Tip: To quickly perform tasks on the toolbar ribbon using your keyboard, click Ctrl + M. Shortcut keys are then displayed over each feature that is available in the current view.
 To access a task, click the corresponding letter.
 To exit the shortcut key display mode, select Esc, or simply click your mouse.